CONTACT US →

 Many common foulants will be cleansed away with pure water.
 However, it's worth using a specially designed detergent for a thorough clean.
 Our range of FYREWASH® chemicals have been made especially for gas turbine compressors and can be used for both on-line and off-line cleaning.

 The short answer is 'yes'.
-At countless sites around the world customers note an increase is power output and decrease in unscheduled shutdowns.
+At countless sites around the world customers note an increase is power output and a decrease in unscheduled shutdowns.
 The combined increase in revenue and decrease in costs significantly outweighs the expense of equipment and detergents used for cleaning.

 A CHP (or cogeneration) unit generates the electricity where it is needed and additionally gives the opportunity to use the excess heat for heating and hot water.
 This can make CHP more than twice as efficient as conventional power stations - giving you cost savings, reducing emissions and carbon footprint.